danbev/learning-ai/notes/llama.md

 repeat the new-line token over and over until the context size was reached.
 Adding a repeat penalty of 1.1 fixed this issue and is something to be aware of.

+#### Frequency Penalty
+The frequency penalty is a hyperparameter that is used to control the frequency of tokens in the generated text.
+Setting this to 1 will not have any effect on token generation.
+A value of 0 will encourage the model to generate tokens that are more frequent.
+A value greater than 1 will encourage the model to generate tokens that are less frequent.

 #### llm-chain-llama
 llm-chain have what they refer to as drivers, at the time of this writing there are two drivers: OpenAI and Llama.
 Llama uses a binding to llama.cpp, and is